 What is MSME?

-MSME stands for Micro, Small & Medium Enterprises.
+MSME full form is Micro, Small & Medium Enterprises.
 These are small-sized entities as per their investment and comes under priority sectors lending in which there is a likelihood of getting a higher amount of loan at a lower rate of interest.
 These are also called small scale industries or SSI’s.
 After the announcement by the Finance Minister Nirmala Sitharaman, there has been a revision in the definition of the MSME.
 Hence the comparison of the old and new definition can be shown as follows:

-In the existing definition, there is the limit to the interest of the entrepreneurs to grow as they are unable to scale up their business further and the MSME classification is different for both services & manufacturing.
+In the existing definition, there is a limit to the interest of the entrepreneurs to grow as they are unable to scale up their business further and the MSME classification is different for both services & manufacturing.
 Whereas in the revised definition, there is no differentiation in the manufacturing and services sector and the composite criteria of both investment & annual turnover are included

 Also Read: What are MSME Loans?